jimurai/control_notebooks/INSTALL.md

-# Control Systems Repository
-This is the place to go for:
-* Jupyter notebooks documenting control theory and solutions
-* The control system simulation environment
-* Detailed implementations of control solutions

 ## Python environment set up
 Open an Anaconda  prompt and execute the following commands while saying yes to every prompt.